-2 The proposed discounts are consistent with those previously approved by the Board.
-The discounts relate to the risk, are not subjective or arbitrary and are otherwise in accordance with the legislative provisions.
-In addition the impact of the discounts has been

-5 appropriately reflected in the rate filings, as reviewed by MOW.
+The proposed discount is consistent with those previously approved by the Board.
+The discount relates to the risk, is not subjective or arbitrary and is otherwise in accordance with the legislative provisions.
+In addition the impact of the discount has been appropriately reflected in the rate filing, as reviewed by MOW.

-7 The Applicant has filed the Class of Use definitions as established by the Superintendent reasonable.

-8 of Insurance without deviation.
-MOW finds that the selected class differentials are
+The Applicant has filed the Class of Use definitions as established by the Superintendent of Insurance without deviation.
+MOW also found that the selected class differentials were reasonable.